rust-lang/rfcs/text/0000-partial_types.md

 ### Min access filter

-For function argument we add another filter `%min` - qualified safe filter with minimum profit-fields, but it refers not to variable access, but to parameter access, so we could use it in arguments consumption only!
+For function argument we add another filter `%min` - qualified safe filter with minimum permit-fields, but it refers not to variable access, but to parameter access, so we could use it in arguments consumption only!
 It is an compile error if `%min` is written outside of contents!

 | param access  | `%min`    |
 |---------------|-----------|